ott-jax/ott/docs/math.rst

 matrix square-root using the Newton-Schulz iterations.
 That implementation is itself differentiable using either implicit differentiation or unrolling of the updates of these iterations.
-:mod:`ott.math.utils` contains various low-level routines reimplemented for their usage in `JAX`.
-Of particular interest are the custom jvp/vjp reimplementations for `logsumexp` and `norm` that have a behaviour that differs from their standard `JAX` implementations.
+:mod:`ott.math.utils` contains various low-level routines re-implemented for their usage in `JAX`.
+Of particular interest are the custom jvp/vjp re-implementations for `logsumexp` and `norm` that have a behavior that differs, in terms of differentiability, from the standard `JAX` implementations.

 Fixed-point Iteration